unional/typescript-blackbook/apps/starlight/src/content/docs/guides/welcome.md

 Welcome to TypeScript Blackbook.

-This book focus on *how to get the most out of TypeScript with minimal effort*.
+The goal of this book is to help you get the most out of TypeScript.

 To achieve that goal,
-following some coding styles is a good place to start.

-However, just following *what to do* can only go so far.
+this book covers more than just style guide and best practices.

-You need to know *why* should you write code in certain way, *what* are the *trade-offs* you are making, as well as the design and the limitations of the language itself, so that you have the right *mindset* and *approach* the problem and come to a solution effectively.
+You need to know *why* should you write code in certain way, *what* are the *trade-offs* you are making, as well as the design and the limitations of the language itself, so that you have the right *mindset* and *approach* to your problem and come to a solution effectively.

-Therefore, this book covers more than just style guide and best practices.

 It needs to cover everything related to TypeScript in order to achieve that goal.
+But learning everything about TypeScript is not easy.

+The language itself is pretty complex, and both TypeScript and JavaScript evolves at a rapid pace.

+So it can be quite overwhelming if you are just starting out.

 <!-- This book is organized into a few sections: